kebnoa/Civ6RFCitySettlement/README.md

 According to [Kaggle](https://www.kaggle.com/) XGBoost is very successful at creating winning ML Models.
 After using it I have to agree it is remarkable easy to use and produced a decent model with limited data.

+#### 05b Modelling - Tune XGBoost model

+Use randomized search cross-validation to improve the model.
+One interesting observation is that training for optimal Recall and combination of metrics with Recall produced less accurate models than simply tuning for balanced_accuracy/auc.
+That is, the optimal model based on the available data was foudn by optimising for the Area Under the Curve.

-#### 05b Modelling - Explore the XGBoost model
+#### 05c Modelling - Explore and evaluate the XGBoost model

 Use the SHAP Python module to interpret the model.

 ## Contribute

-**Help gather more data.** Rough guideline is that you need 20 observations per feature.
+**Help gather more data.** The rough guideline is that you need 20 observations per feature.
 If we used all the available features we need around 1000-1500 observations.
 At the moment I grouped many features together.
 That is, I think the model could be improved by gathering more data.

 **Improve the Civ 6 mod.** This is the first mod I've written and there are some flaws.
 For example, I wasn't able to store the state.
 That is, you need to play all 53-55 turns in one sitting.
 Also using the Live Tuner to export the Json is not exactly user friendly.